anhsirk0/lollypop_music_player/README.md

 Added an option to add song to queue from commandline through the song id I needed this option for a rofi script i wrote to manage song on the go

-P.S. this based on an old version of Lollypop (I like two column view & its not available in newer versions)
+P.S. this is based on an older version of Lollypop (I like two column view & its not available in newer versions)
 ### to get songs id
 ```bash
 $ echo "select id, name from tracks;" | sqlite3 ~/.local/share/lollypop/lollypop.db